firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-08-15-how-to-spend-your-free-time.md

 &nbsp;&nbsp;&nbsp;our shadows
 cast from some sunny hill
 into your cave
-where, chained,
+where, chained
 you must listen to us
 tell you how to spend sand
-that always drifts to our beaches, where we are building a summer home and a great wall.
+that always drifts to our beaches where we are building a summer home and a great wall.